supermerill/FreePySCAD/README.md

 #### Transformations:
 * mirror(x,y,z)(...) | mirror([x,y,z])(...)
 * offset(length,fillet,fusion)(...3D)
-Chamfer and fillet can fail if the length is too big for an edge, so prefer using it on simple object or it can fail and makes your object disapear.
+Chamfer and fillet can fail if the length is too big for an edge, so prefer using it on simple object or it can fail and makes your object disappear.
 Also, in this simple version they only work with one object and one length for all edges.
 * chamfer(l)(3D)
 * fillet(l)(3D)